 2.8.4.2 Bridging principles

-2.8.4.2.1 Where a mixture has not been tested to determine its skin corrosion potential, but there are sufficient data on both the individual ingredients and similar tested mixtures to adequately classify the mixture, these data may be used in accordance with the following bridging principles.
+2.8.4.2.1 Where a mixture has not been tested to determine its skin corrosion potential, but there are sufficient data on both the individual ingredients and similar tested mixtures to adequately classify and assign a packing group for the mixture, these data will be used in accordance with the following bridging principles.
 This ensures that the classification process uses the available data to the greatest extent possible in characterizing the hazards of the mixture.

-(a) Dilution: Unless the consideration of synergistic or antagonistic effects suggests otherwise, if a tested mixture is diluted with a diluent which does not meet the criteria for Class 8 and does not affect the packing group of other ingredients, then the new diluted mixture may be assigned to the same packing group as the original tested mixture.
+(a) Dilution: If a tested mixture is diluted with a diluent which does not meet the criteria for Class 8 and does not affect the packing group of other ingredients, then the new diluted mixture may be assigned to the same packing group as the original tested mixture.

+Note: in certain cases, diluting a mixture or substance may lead to an increase in the corrosive properties.
+If this is the case, this bridging principle cannot be used.

-(b) Batching: The skin corrosion potential of a tested production batch of a mixture may be assumed to be substantially equivalent to that of another untested production batch of the same commercial product when produced by or under the control of the same manufacturer, unless there is reason to believe there is significant variation such that the skin corrosion potential of the untested batch has changed.
+(b) Batching: The skin corrosion potential of a tested production batch of a mixture can be assumed to be substantially equivalent to that of another untested production batch of the same commercial product when produced by or under the control of the same manufacturer, unless there is reason to believe there is significant variation such that the skin corrosion potential of the untested batch has changed.
 If the latter occurs, a new classification is necessary.

 (c) Concentration of mixtures of packing group I: If a tested mixture meeting the criteria for inclusion in packing group I is concentrated, the more concentrated untested mixture may be assigned to packing group I without additional testing.

-(d) Interpolation within one packing group: For three mixtures (X, Y and Z) with identical ingredients, where mixtures X and Y have been tested and are in the same skin corrosion packing group, and where untested mixture Z has the same active ingredients as mixtures X and Y but has concentrations of active ingredients intermediate to the concentrations in mixtures X and Y, then mixture Z is assumed to be in the same skin corrosion packing group as X and Y.
+(d) Interpolation within one packing group: For three mixtures (X, Y and Z) with identical ingredients, where mixtures X and Y have been tested and are in the same skin corrosion packing group, and where untested mixture Z has the same Class 8 ingredients as mixtures X and Y but has concentrations of Class 8 ingredients intermediate to the concentrations in mixtures X and Y, then mixture Z is assumed to be in the same skin corrosion packing group as X and Y.

 (e) Substantially similar mixtures: Given the following: